Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 Apache Karaf is a container that can be used to deploy an array of applications such servlets, apache camel components, jars etc.

 ### Karaf - Bundle - Hello World
-Download a bundle to the vagrant.
-An example hello world bundle is here: https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar
+Download a bundle to the claw vagrant (ex to /home directory).
+An example hello world bundle is [here](https://github.com/moghaddam/developmentor/blob/master/helloworld/target/helloworld-1.0.0.jar).

 In Islandora CLAW vagrant, you can login to Karaf using ssh.
 The password is karaf.
-Note that you can use linux commands such as grep in addition to Karaf commands.
+You can also use the client here: /opt/karaf/bin/client.
+Karaf client allows the use of linux commands such as ```grep``` in addition to Karaf commands.

 ```
 ssh -p 8101 karaf@localhost